leangjia/blender_docs/trunk/blender_docs/manual/sculpt_paint/sculpting/tools/box_trim.rst

    :Mode:      Sculpt Mode
    :Tool:      :menuselection:`Toolbar --> Box Trim`

-Adds or removes geometry using a boolean operation based on a :ref:`box selection <tool-select-box>`.
+Adds or removes geometry using a Boolean operation based on a :ref:`box selection <tool-select-box>`.

 Tool Settings